fredrikaverpil/dotfiles/nvim-fredrik/README.md

 ### Core plugin configs

-A "core" plugin config is just a term I coined, and represents a plugin which defines a lazy.nvim `config` for the given plugin, and takes in multiple merged `opts` defined in several other lua files (such as the per-language configs).
+A "core" plugin config is just a term I came up with for representing a plugin which defines a lazy.nvim `config`, and takes in multiple merged `opts` defined in several other lua files (such as the per-language configs).
+These "core" plugin configs reside in [lua/fredrik/plugins/core](lua/fredrik/plugins/core).

 This enables the ability to specify e.g. LSP configs in multiple files, which are then assembled and loaded in the "core" LSP plugin config.